 The EPIM Executive Committee is a sounding board to the EPIM Secretariat and is mandated by the Steering Committee to take decision on day-to-day programme matters.

 The EPIM Chair acts as the representative of the Steering Committee and leads the implementation of the activities following the Steering Committee strategy, whilst co-operating closely with the EPIM Secretariat.
-The current Chair of EPIM is Tim Parritt of the Oak Foundation.
+The current Chair of EPIM is Raphaela Schweiger of the Robert Bosch Stiftung.

 Thematic Fund Committees